ubccr/xdmod-notebooks/docs/developing.md

 1. If this is a minor or patch release to a version that is not the most recent major version,
-    1. For each major version above this release's major version,
+    1. For each major version above this release's major version, in a Pull Request,
         1. Add the entry for this version to the `CHANGELOG.md`.
         1. In the `README.md`:
             1. Add an item to the top of the bulleted list for